-Most hikers and backpackers wear a fleece jacket as a part of their layering system, underneath a heavy winter layer.
-If the weather is dry and not too cold, you can also wear a fleece jacket on its own.
+Most hikers and backpackers wear a fleece jacket as a part of their layering system underneath a heavy winter layer.
+However, if the weather is dry and not too cold, you can also wear a fleece jacket on its own.

 Like fleece jackets, softshell jackets are also worn as layering jackets.
 Depending on the weather, a softshell jacket can make for a great mid-layer or an outer layer.

 Compared to fleece jackets, softshell jackets are more suitable for dynamic activities.
-Softshell jackets are designed to be form-fitting, and to allow for a greater range of motion.
+This is because softshell jackets are designed to be form-fitting and allow for a greater range of motion.

 Best Fleece Jackets

 - Fabric: Grid-back fleece: 94% polyester, 6% spandex

 As I have written elsewhere, I am a huge fan of OR, which does not let the side down.
 The Vigor is an incredibly breathable, highly comfortable fleece jacket.
 The minimal bulk and thin fabric make it an easy piece to layer over.

 Compared to similar products, it comes at a fraction of the price.
 Thanks to its functional, lightweight design, the Vigor is an excellent choice for fast and light missions.
 It is ideal for hiking, biking, and mountain climbing.